Physiotherapy Conference 2018

 Registrations and Abstracts

 The Conference Scientific Programme Committee has been working to define a compelling programme with something for everyone, developed in close cooperation with Special Interest Groups and the University of Otago School of Physiotherapy.
 This will include formal presentations as well as several sessions in the form of korero or hui, allowing a genuine dialogue between facilitators and registrants.
+READ MORE about the conference presenters.
 Keynote speakers include:

 Professor Fiona Jones, Professor of Rehabilitation Research at St George's University of London and Kingston University, and the founder and CEO of ‘Bridges self-management’.

 Professor Leigh Hale, Dean of the School of Physiotherapy at the University of Otago and Editor of the New Zealand Journal of Physiotherapy.

 The conference will also provide an excellent opportunity to catch up with colleagues and alumni through key social functions and the programme will include the Physiotherapy New Zealand AGM – with several Special Interest Groups indicating they will hold their own AGMs at the time.

 A number of presenters have agreed to offer workshops in association with the conference, and members looking for advice on supplies or equipment for their practice will find the trade exhibits a valuable adjunct to the main programme.